hunteke/temoa/docs/source/Documentation.rst

    if ( a < 5 or a > 10 ):
       doSomething()

-On the number line, this says that must fall before 5 or beyond 10.
+On the number line, this says that a must fall before 5 or beyond 10.
 But the intent might more easily be understood if altered as above:

 .. code-block:: python